flavio1110/got/README.md

 # got
 ![got](got.png)

-A CLI written in GO for with some shortcuts for Git that I use daily.
+A CLI written in GO to extend the `git` cli adding some shortcuts and useful functions.
+All regular commands used with `git` will work with `got`.

 ## Motivation